Why Is My Ceiling Fan Making Noise?

 Ceiling Fan Making Rattling Noise

 The light kit is loose.

 Forte says locate the screws or fasteners that attach the light kit to the fan housing.
 Remove the globe or covering, then secure it back in place.
 Securing it properly will reset the position and any previously loose parts.
 Tighten the fasteners or screws that hold the light kit in place, making sure you check each side.
 Then test your fan.

 When To Hire a Pro

 If none of the solutions listed work, it may be time to hire some help.
 Forte says a professional electrician or handyman can come to the rescue.
 If your fan is generally in good shape and you want to keep it, hiring a professional is a good idea because it may be an internal motor issue, and they can fix it.

 However, if your fan is old and/or no longer matches your decor, it may be time for replacement.
-The older a fan is, the harder it becomes to obtain parts.
+The older a fan is, the harder it becomes to obtain its specific ceiling fan parts.
 A fresh, new fan is a great mini makeover for any room.